edvinanet/tls-o-matic/README.md

 Automated self-tests of TLS.
 Set up for the #MoreCrypto /#MeraKrypto Meetup in Stockholm in March 2015.

+Tests 1-14 are tests of certificate validation.

+Test 20 is based on recommendations from bettercrypto.org on how to configure Apache HTTPD for a strong server.

 About the scripts
 -----------------
 These scripts allow you to make certificates for test purposes.
 The